kennetheversole/eversole.dev/content/about.md

 ### General Business

-I am of the opinion that in the last 10,000 years humans have not invented a more efficient system  to harnesses the capabilities of human progress that does not involve economics.
-Therefore to understand the human part of pragmatic deployment complex systems one must be well versed in  *business*.
+Business, engineering, and artistic ideas are extremely fascinating individually.
+It is when they come together to positively move humanity forward is what sparks curiosity and a sense of transcendence in me.

-Here is a list of the various business related things I have done and am currently doing:
+While not exhaustive here is a list of the various business related things I am deeply passionate about:

-* Arch Grants
+* Arch Grants, a non profit economic development organization to help spur innovation St. Louis, Missouri.
 * Advised the technical direction and implementations for various startups in St. Louis, Missouri.
 * Technical due diligence for Venture Capital firms.

-To end where I started off, business and complex systems are extremely fascinating individually but when they come together to positively move humanity forward is what sparks curiosity and a sense of transcendence in me.

 Let's build something impactful together  [Send me an Email](mailto:kenneth%eversole.dev)